At The Barnet Group, we are committed to protecting and respecting your privacy.

 - Managing grievances, allegations (e.g. whistleblowing, harassment), complaints, investigations and disciplinary processes, and making related management decisions;

 - Training, development, promotion, career and succession planning, and business contingency planning; and

-- Processing details with employee consent of membership of trade unions, and other employee representative bodies and to administer any associated subscriptions paid direct from salaries.
+- Processing details with staff consent of membership of trade unions, and other staff representative bodies and to administer any associated subscriptions paid direct from salaries.